vralle/html-bundler-webpack-plugin/README.md

 This plugin is a powerful alternative to [html-webpack-plugin][html-webpack-plugin-url] and a replacement for many [plugins and loaders](#list-of-plugins).

-The HTML Bundler Plugin works a bit differently than `html-webpack-plugin`.
+The HTML Bundler Plugin works differently from `html-webpack-plugin`.
 It doesn't just inject JavaScript and CSS into HTML.
-Instead, it resolves all the source files of the assets referenced directly in the template and ensures the generated HTML contains the correct output URLs of resources after Webpack processes them.
-Additionally, CSS extracted from styles imported in JS can be injected into HTML as a `<link>` tag or as an inlined CSS.
+Instead, it resolves all the source files of assets referenced directly in the template and ensures the generated HTML contains the correct output URLs of resources after Webpack processes them.
+Additionally, CSS extracted from styles imported in JS can be injected into HTML as a `<link>` tag or as inlined CSS.

 ---

 <h3 align="center">
   📋 <a href="#contents">Table of Contents</a>
   🚀 <a href="#install">Install and Quick Start</a>
-  🖼 <a href="#usage-examples">Usage examples</a>
+  🖼 <a href="#usage-examples">Usage Examples</a>
   🔆 <a href="#whats-new">What's New</a>
 </h3>